uriel1998/agaetr/README.md

 `ArchiveLinks = append`

 You may additionally symlink `wayback.sh` like any of the outbound parsers to have it be called that way, but it won't add the URL to the posts.

+This *frequently* times out, and can take 1-3 minutes when it works properly.

 ### Outbound parsers